Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Introduction

 The paper is organized as follows.
-In Section \ref{sect-stt} we give a very brief and compact introduction to the formulation of STG theories in different conformal frames.
 The fundamentals of the conformal form-invariant parametrization proposed in \cite{flanagan_cqg_2004} are exposed in Section \ref{sect-flan}.
-The transformation of the action of matter fields under the conformal transformation is considered separately in Section \ref{sect-mac}.
-In Section \ref{sect-new-perspective} we apply the passive and active approaches to conformal transformations to review the conformal form-invariant parametrization of \cite{flanagan_cqg_2004}.
-A scheme proposed in \cite{jarv_2015} to construct conformal invariant quantities starting from the parametrization proposed in \cite{flanagan_cqg_2004}, is revised in Section \ref{sect-inv-q}.
-Along the text the recent result that the action of matter fields is conformal form-invariant in its standard form \cite{quiros-2025-a} (see also \cite{quiros-2025-b}) is thoroughly considered.
-The results obtained in this paper are discussed in Section \ref{sect-discu}, while concluding remarks are given in Section \ref{sect-conclu}.
-For completeness of our presentation we have included an Appendix Section \ref{app-a}, where the main relationships between the conformal invariant metric, the auxiliary metric, and the related quantities are given.
+In Section \ref{sect-mac}, we criticize the way in which the transformation of the matter action under CTs is discussed in the bibliography.
+The equivalence of the parametrization proposed in \cite{flanagan_cqg_2004}, for the vacuum, with an earlier proposal \cite{faraoni_1998} based on STG theory in the customary JFBD parametrization, is demonstrated in Section \ref{sect-equiv-vac}, while in Section \ref{sect-equiv-mat} the equivalence is generalized to the case when arbitrary matter fields are coupled to gravity.
+In Section \ref{sect-math-base}, we discuss the mathematical basis for the passive and active approaches to conformal transformations.
+The passive approach to the form-invariant parametrization of STG theory is separately discussed in Section \ref{sect-pact}, while in Section \ref{sect-inv-q}, the related subject about invariant quantities in STG theories is discussed.
+The results obtained in this paper are discussed in Section \ref{sect-discu}, followed by concluding remarks.
+For completeness of our presentation, we have included an Appendix section that contains some demonstrations which are useful to understand the main text, as well as other relevant material.